saecki/zig-grep/paper/paper.typ

 Data structures or functions which might allocate require an allocator to be passed explicitly.
 The standard library includes a range of allocators fit for different use cases, ranging from general purpose bucket allocators, bump- or arena allocators, to fixed buffer allocators.\
 Memory allocation may fail, and out of memory errors must be handled.
 Memory deallocation must always succeed.
 Like other resources, data structures that allocate commonly provide a `deinit` procedure that can be `defer`red to deallocate the used memory.\
-In debug mode zig keeps track of allocations and detects memory leaks.
+In debug mode Zig keeps track of allocations and detects memory leaks.

 == Comptime
 Zig provides a powerful compile time evaluation mechanism to avoid using macros or code generation.\
-Contrary to C++ or rust where functions have to be declared `constexpr` or `const` in order to be called at compile time, in zig everything that can be evaluated at `comptime` just is.
+Contrary to C++ @cppreference or Rust @rustlang where functions have to be declared `constexpr` or `const` in order to be called at compile time, in Zig everything that can be evaluated at `comptime` just is.
 A function called from a `comptime` context will either yield an error explaining what part of it isn't able to be evaluated at `comptime` or evaluate the value during compilation.
 A `comptime` context can be a constant defined at the global scope, or a `comptime` block.

-This can be used to do expensive calculations, generate lookup tables, or uphold constraints at compile time using assertions:
+This can be used to do expensive calculations, generate lookup tables, or uphold constraints using assertions at compile time:
 #sourcecode[```zig
     const FIB_8 = fibonacci(8);
     comptime {